 A violation in plain site

 One day in August 2015 a violation took place in plain sight.
-A scallop dredger blatantly violated the voluntary agreement in an area closed to protect maerl, a fragile pink seaweed which is more like a coral.
+A scallop dredger blatantly violated the voluntary agreement right in front of the houses of many of the people involved in the informal neighbourhood watch scheme.
+This area was closed to protect maerl, a fragile pink seaweed which is more like a coral.
 The community was ready.
 The news spread like wildfire and many photographs were taken.

 Violation of the Voluntary Exclusion Zones